Do You Need to Study Vocabulary to Gain Fluency?

 Meaning comes, however, when we put the word in a sentence or phrase.
 Think of the word, “uncanny.”
 The definition might not come to mind.
 However, when you put the word in a phrase, “she had an uncanny resemblance to…” you understand the overall meaning.
 And if you don’t, you can use the context clues to understand what the word means.

-This is what we’re aiming for when we’re learning new vocabulary.
+This is what we’re aiming for when we’re learning new vocabulary in another language.
 You want to either know the definition or be able to figure out what the word means because of the context clues and prior exposure to it.

 The mind works like a muscle.
 Learning new words and recalling them is a skill that needs development.
 Revisiting and remembering is the best way to learn something.
 This is okay.
 The fact that you’re attempting to make progress towards your goal is what matters.